davidbrai/github_comments_tracker/README.md

 [![Build Status](https://travis-ci.org/davidbrai/github_comments_tracker.png?branch=master)](https://travis-ci.org/davidbrai/github_comments_tracker)

-assumes a settings.py file with the following content:
+Create a file named `local_config.py` and override the default settings in `config.py`:

 ```
 #You need to create a new github application at this URL: https://github.com/settings/applications/new